Sagan running out of time in California | VeloNews.com

 LAGUNA SECA, California (VN) — Will cycling’s self-proclaimed “King of California” go winless in his adopted home state?

-On Tuesday the peloton tackled the race’s third stage, a 197-kilometer slog from King City to the Laguna Seca racetrack outside of Monterey.
-On paper Sagan was the favorite to take the victory.
+The peloton tackled the race’s third stage on Tuesday, a 197-kilometer slog from King City to the Laguna Seca racetrack outside of Monterey.
+On paper, Sagan was the favorite to take the victory.
 He is perhaps the best rider in the world at winning sprints that come after punishing, hilly terrain, and the Laguna Seca stage finishes with a stiff, 20-percent climb within the final kilometers.

 When the race finished inside the raceway two years ago, Sagan sprung to victory ahead of perennial rival Greg van Avermaet (BMC Racing).